Apollo9999/SARA_REVIEWMANAGER/README.md

 • The Ethereum network currently is theoretically capable of handling about 10 transactions per second , which is definitely not enough for the scale of millions of users (or even hundreds of thousands of users).
 • Ethereum’s transaction confirmation times are significantly delayed - which affect the user experience.
 • Every transaction on Ethereum blockchain is required to pay transaction fee in ETH which most likely will be costly and creating an adoption barrier for the average user.
 This hybrid approach will help avoid network fees in transactions between users, avoid stress on the public network due to the large volume of transactions and improve the user experience in terms of responsiveness and latency.
-This design is applicable for every type of review and SARA Supply Chain where the auditor plays the same role as the reviewer in SARA review and mainly responsible for auditing, checking the compliance of the processes and standards of Supply Chain system.
+This design is applicable for every type of review and SIRI Supply Chain where the auditor plays the same role as the reviewer in SIRI review and mainly responsible for auditing, checking the compliance of the processes and standards of Supply Chain system.

 Motivations and Economical problems